TwinkieTweaks/Twinkie/README.md

 GreffMASTER also provided me with a helpful list of class members and their offsets for TMF <3

 ## Features
-- **NEW!** Ghost Editor, allows you to access the ghost editor without the cheat code
+- Ghost Editor, allows you to access the ghost editor without the cheat code
 - Dashboard, an input display and **NEW!** gear display with customizable options
+- **NEW!** Checkpoint counter, does what it says right on the tin
 - Medals window, for easily viewing medals

 ## TODO (from most viable to least)